Just add WATER: WebAssembly-based Circumvention Transports: Discussion

 \subsection{Advantages and Limitations}

-\paragraph{Maximized code reuse} Beyond the transferability of the WATMs, the use of WebAssembly also enables existing tools (implemented in languages capable of compiling to WASM) to easily be converted into new WATM modules.
+\paragraph{Maximized code reuse} Beyond the interchangeability of the WATMs, the use of WebAssembly also enables existing tools (implemented in languages can be compiled to WASM) to easily be converted into new WATMs.
 Appendix~\ref{sec:ss-code-change} investigates this further, examining the code changes we made while porting an existing circumvention tool to \water.

-\paragraph{(Temporary) WebAssembly Limitations} Given the limited official support for WASI in other languages, all of our proof-of-concept WATM modules are implemented in Rust.
-However, we see promising trends indicating that other programming languages are making efforts to support compilation to WebAssembly using WASI standards.
-For example, TinyGo can be compiled into WebAssembly (though there are currently some performance drawbacks relating to the golang garbage collector).
-Go is widely used by the censorship circumvention community and demonstrates the potential that growing WASI support provides alongside \water.
+\paragraph{WebAssembly Limitations (Temporary)} Given the limited official support for WASI in many programming languages, we have only proof-of-concept WATM implemented in Go and Rust available.
+However, we do see promising trends of programming languages embracing and adopting WASI/WASM compatibility.

-We recognize that the use of WebAssembly introduces non-negligible overhead, due in part to the lack of hardware acceleration support for cryptographic operations.
+We also recognize that the use of WebAssembly introduces non-negligible overhead, due in part to the lack of hardware acceleration support for cryptographic operations.
 However, WebAssembly is a rapidly evolving technology with a large and active community working to bring features like secure randomness sources, cryptographic acceleration, and network socket access into standards~\cite{wasi-proposals}.
 We expect that these features will only improve the potential of \water.